 The little bits of flavor left behind are what flavors the sauce.
-If baking or broiling the fish you’ll want to keep it warm and use the drippings from your baking pan.
+If baking or broiling the fish, shrimp or chicken you'll want to keep it warm and use the drippings from your baking pan.

 Another, more down-home name is gravy.
 Here in the south gravy is the name you'll hear most often for sauces with their roots in pan drippings.
 If you ever wanted to know how to make a Basic Gravy we've got you covered on that too.

-- Start with a firm, white fish seasoned however you like.
+- Start with firm, white fish, shrimp or chicken breast seasoned however you like.
 Our preferred method for cooking is with a light sprinkle of Cajun seasoning and then pan fried in skillet that is not non-stick.
 We use a little oil with a high smoke point like pecan or canola oil. (more on that here)

-- When the fish is done remove it and keep warm.
+- When the protein is done remove it and keep warm.